grafana/agent/docs/flow/reference/components/remote.s3.md

 ## Component health

-Instances of `remote.s3` will report as healthy if the most recent read of the watched file was successful.
+Instances of `remote.s3` report as healthy if the most recent read of the watched file was successful.

 ## Debug information